mllamazares/personal_site/_posts/2025-12-03-passing-oswe.md

 3. complement the course with extra research and CTFs
 4. create my *own* notes and exploits

 Overall, I liked how the AWAE course was structured.
 You *learn by pwning* throught specific case studies.
 It doesn’t dump the solution on you but shows the thought process step by step.
-Something breaks, then it explains why it broke and how to break it.
+Something doesn't work, then it explains why and how to break it.

 This approach works because you see everything in context, and that helps you to develop a good intuition.

 ### notes

-I used Notion[^2] for notetaking and started categorizing vulns like below, but it ended up messy [^3]:
+I used Notion for notetaking[^2] and started categorizing vulns like below, but it ended up quite messy[^3]:
 ![Failed first structure](/assets/img/failed_exploit_zoo.png)

-So I created what I call the *Exploit Zoo🦒*[^4], basically a collection of payloads and exploits for each topic, neatly categorized and tagged:
+So I created what I called the *Exploit Zoo🦒*[^4], basically a collection of payloads and exploits for each topic, neatly categorized and tagged:

 ![Exploit zoo](/assets/img/exploit_zoo.png)